abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 ![Close up of Golden Door in Fes](../../../images/Morocco/Morocco_19.jpg)
 ![Golden Door of Fes](../../../images/Morocco/Morocco_31.jpg)
 ```
 The seven golden gates are the only view you can get of the palace that the Moroccan king uses when in Fes.
-It's one of the most glamorous spots in Fes that lots of visitors come to.
+It's one of the most glamorous spots in Fes that lots of visitors come to see.

 Soon after entering the souks of Fes, the crowds of people and stores become more concentrated.
 There are several interesting sites to see.
 Unfortunately, **Al Attarine Madrassa**, which has the oldest library in the world, was under construction when we visited and was only open for students of the university.
-However, **Bou Inania Madrassaa** was open to visit for tourists and the intricacy of the architecture was a taste of the beautiful design of one of the oldest universities in the world.
+However, **Bou Inania Madrassaa** was open to visit for tourists and the intricacy of the architecture was just a small taste of the beautiful design of one of the oldest universities in the world.

 ![Al Attarine Madrassa](../../../images/Morocco/Morocco_44.jpg)